jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.4.14 PickFromList

-Outputs the value from a raster stack specified by a position raster..
+Outputs the value from a raster stack specified by a position raster.

 *Parameters*: